RHInception/re-docs/YAMLScripts.rst

 .. seealso:: Get Deeper into Playbooks

-   Now that we're comfortable with YAML, lets' continue on and read the :ref:`Playbooks <playbooks>` section for an in-depth guide of playbooks.
+   Now that we're comfortable with YAML, let's continue on and read the :ref:`Playbooks <playbooks>` section for an in-depth guide of playbooks.